PokeAPI/pokeapi-js-wrapper/README.md

 ## Endpoints

 All the endpoints and the functions to access PokeAPI's endpoints are listed in the long table below.
 Each function `.ByName(name)` accepts names and ids.
-The only 5 functions `ById(id)` only accept ids.
+The only 5 functions `.ById(id)` only accept ids.
 You can also pass an array to each function, it will retrieve the data for each element asynchronously.

 ```js
 P.getPokemonByName("eevee").then(function(response) {